 |

-cathedral, the bats hold their secret councils and the four
+of the cathedral, the bats hold their secret councils

 |

-deep down, below the foundations, through the layers of ash.
+exists, deep down, below the foundations, through the

 |

-station was the place where Jupiter's vengeful spirit made
+power station was the place where Jupiter's vengeful

 |